-First Last Affiliation (primary) Summary Selected Projects/Reports/Classes Bakar Labs for Campuswide David Schaffer, Executive Director.
-Energy and Materials Jeremy Alberga, COO Shilpi Kumar, Director of Partnerships Alexis Bell, Associate Director Located at the Bakar ClimatEnginuity Hub(link is external), our programming will serve as a nexus for excellence in climate and energy innovation and entrepreneurship, lowering the barriers to the translation of impactful discoveries into companies that can create scalable solutions for societal problems.
-BCH will mirror the life- science focused Bakar BioEnginuity Hub, and will build on the success of QB3, a multicampus UC institute focused on scientific innovation and entrepreneurship.
-Bakar Institute of CDSS Christian Borgs, Director ChatGPT-based Assistants Redefine Research Digital Materials for Landscape in Groundbreaking ACS Central the Planet Omar Yaghi, Co-Director and Chief Scientist Science Article The Bakar Institute of Digital Materials for the Planet (BIDMaP) aims to speed up the development of reticular chemistry and modular structures for achieving cost-efficient, easily deployable ultra-porous
+First Last Affiliation (primary) Summary Selected Projects/Reports/Classes Bakar Climate Labs Campuswide David Schaffer, Executive Director.
+Jeremy Alberga, COO Shilpi Kumar, Director of Partnerships Alexis Bell, Associate Director Located at the Bakar ClimatEnginuity Hub(link is external), our programming will serve as a nexus for excellence in climate and energy innovation and entrepreneurship, lowering the barriers to the translation of impactful discoveries into companies that can create scalable solutions for societal problems.
+BCH will mirror the lifescience focused Bakar BioEnginuity Hub, and will build on the success of QB3, a multicampus UC institute focused on scientific innovation and entrepreneurship.
+Bakar Institute of Digital Materials for CDSS Christian Borgs, Director ChatGPT-based Assistants Redefine Research Landscape in Groundbreaking ACS Central the Planet Omar Yaghi, Co-Director and Chief Scientist Science Article The Bakar Institute of Digital Materials for the Planet (BIDMaP) aims to speed up the development of reticular chemistry and modular structures for achieving cost-efficient, easily deployable ultra-porous